nikhilgupta1789/playwright_swablabs/README.md

 The tests are configured to generate an HTML report in the playwright-report directory.
 If you want to share the report, you can zip the playwright-report folder or use a tool like html-inline to create a single HTML file.

-**##Test Case Details:**

-**1. Login functionality:**
+# Test Case Details:

+## 1. Login Functionality:
-Test case to get login with different users/password - page object model, write once and test many times with different data sets
+- **Test case**: Verify login with different users/passwords.
+- **Approach**: Use the Page Object Model (POM).
+Write once and test many times with different data sets.

-**2. Add to cart functionality:**
+## 2. Add to Cart Functionality:
-Test case to verify products should be added into cart using add to cart button **3.
-Sorting functionality:**
+- **Test case**: Verify that products are added into the cart using the "Add to Cart" button.

+## 3. Sorting Functionality:
+- **Test case**: Verify sorting functionality for listed products based on price.
+  - **Sorting criteria**: Price (Low to High).
-Test case to verify sorting should be applied to the listed products using Price (low to high) and validate products should be listed in ascending order by price
+  - **Expected outcome**: Products should be listed in ascending order by price.

-**4. Checkout functionality:**
-Test case to verify checkout of the prodcust added into carts and place an order and verify successfully order message **5.
-Reset App State:**
+## 4. Checkout Functionality:
+- **Test case**: Verify the checkout process for products added to the cart.
+  - **Expected outcome**: Verify the successful order placement and a confirmation message.

+## 5. Reset App State:
+- **Test case**: Verify the "Remove" button state changes back to "Add to Cart" after performing Reset App State.
+  - **Expected outcome**: "Remove" button text should revert to "Add to Cart" after the reset.

+---

+# Defect(s) Identified:

+## 1. Remove Button Text Not Changing After Reset:
-Test case to verify Remove button state should change to Add to cart back to original state after performing Reset App State
+- **Actual Behavior**: The "Remove" button text does not change back to "Add to Cart" after performing Reset App State.

-**Defect(s) Identified:**

-**1. Remove button text not changes back into Add to cart after performing Reset App State** **Actual Behaviour:** Remove button text remains diplayed after performing Reset App state **Expected Behaviour:** Products button text should be displayed as Add to cart after performing Reset App State
+- **Expected Behavior**: The "Remove" button text should be displayed as "Add to Cart" after performing Reset App State.